margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## It's a New Day ##
+Oh, it's a new day to wake up to the sun and let the life within make my heart beat with love.
+The beating heart within gives me reasons to smile.
+The pulsing heart within makes want to love.

+Every day's a new day to watch all humanity wake up with a smile.
+There are people to meet, there are things to be born.

-Oh, it's a glorious new day to wake up to the dawn and let the life within make the heart beat with love.
+Oh, it's a glorious new day to wake up to the sun and let the life within make the heart beat with love.
 The beating heart within gives me reason to live.
 The pulsing heart within makes me want to sing out loud.
 There's a new song to sing to light up everything.

-Oh, it's a new bright morning for the sun to rise from the east to the west.
+Oh, it's a new day for the sun to rise from the east to the west.
 I love how the rays shine through the trees and then warm my face with the heat.
 There are new people to meet, there are new things to be born.
 It's a new day for the sun to shine down and light up everything.